A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

 Don’t Try Sneaky Workarounds

-You should not attempt workaround tactics regarding your users’ cookie consent options.
+You should not attempt sneaky workaround tactics regarding your users’ cookie consent options, like:

-If you try any of these workarounds, you’re putting your company at risk.
-If someone files a complaint against your website or application, data protection authorities could find you non-compliant with the GDPR or the CCPA.
+Implementing these workarounds puts your company at risk because someone could file a complaint against your website or app, and data protection authorities could find you in violation of the GDPR or CCPA.

 Don’t Rely on a DIY-Approach